 The State of Washington takes drug cases (also known as VUCSA charges, or violations of the Uniform Controlled Substances Act) very seriously.
 The penalties that you may be facing vary widely based on the quantity and type of drug involved.
 They may include thousands of dollars in fines and long periods of imprisonment.
-In the federal system, defendants face even more draconian consequences, including mandatory minimum sentences of either 5 or 10 years in prison, based on the type and amount of drug at issue.
-These potential penalties double for people who have prior drug trafficking convictions.
+In the federal system, defendants face even more draconian consequences, including mandatory minimum sentences of either 5 or 10 years (or more in certain cases) in prison, based on the type and amount of drug at issue.
+These potential penalties can double for people who have prior drug trafficking convictions.
 Federal prosecutors very often charge defendants with being part of a conspiracy, which greatly expands their potential criminal liability.

 The good news is that state and federal laws give people charged with drug crimes a number of possible defenses.
 It is important to remember that police and prosecutors bear the burden in any criminal case to prove beyond a reasonable doubt that you committed the crime.
 Some defenses may involve arguing that you were entrapped by police officers working undercover or that the substance in question was not what the police claim it was.
 Others, such as those related to searches and seizures, may limit the evidence that may be used against you in court.